ComedicChimera/whirlwind/docs/memory-model.md

 Note: All methods of an interface that return dynamic references must return said references in regions of equal rank (or rather an equal rank offset).

+Note: For situations where functions may need to return data structures of equal rank, make sure that region consistency works properly for algebraic types eg. our linked list examples.

 ## The Global Region

 There exists a region known as the global region that is allocated globally and